Dementia - Inclusive communities

 Reflection: Dementia Inclusion - How To Be It

 Did anything surprise you in the video of Dementia Inclusion - How To Be it?
 What did you hear that you could implement in your community?
 Click here to complete your final reflection and record successful completion of the Dementia Inclusion chapter.
+Note: Clicking will bring you back to where you left off when you completed your last reflection.
+When you have finished, please click "submit" to record completion of the Dementia Inclusion chapter.

-For more resources and to learn how Lifelong Maine's Age-Friendly communities have worked to become more dementia inclusive, visit the Lifelong Maine Dementia Inclusion Toolkit
+For more resources and to learn how Lifelong Maine's Age-Friendly communities have worked to become more dementia inclusive, visit the Lifelong Maine Dementia Inclusion Toolkit.

 Additional Resources